 Connections, Convergence & Community

-Real estate lies at the convergence between the built environment and community.
-Our value proposition as an industry is facilitating connections.
+Real estate isn’t just about the buildings – it’s the environment where community comes together.
+More than ever, our value proposition as an industry is facilitating connections.
 Connections between people and space, between brands and customers, between business and supply chain and between investment capital and return.

-This year’s CoreNet Symposium will examine how our industry can build sustainable connections between the built environment and community as we enter a new decade.
+This year’s CoreNet Global Australia Conference will examine the interplay between the built environment and community, and how our industry can drive sustainable connections in a hybrid world.
 We will investigate the convergence of trends around technology, demographics, sustainability and human endeavour, and how they impact on the real estate landscape.

 10.30am MORNING TEA